KrishnaM0310/SaveDontStress/README.md

-Here is a template for your `README.md` file that includes detailed instructions on how to set up and run your project from scratch:

----

 # SaveDon'tStress

-SaveDon'tStress is a full-stack web application designed to help users manage their stress levels and improve mental well-being.
+SaveDon'tStress is a full-stack web application designed to help users figure out the cheapest grocery items in their area without having to search through several sites.
 The app includes both a frontend and a backend, and here are the steps to set up and run it locally.

 ## Table of Contents
 - [Technologies Used](#technologies-used)